eXascaleInfolab/PyExPool/README.md

 	failures: [JobInfo]  - failed (terminated or crashed) jobs with timestamps.
 		NOTE: failures contain both terminated, crashed jobs that jobs completed with non-zero return code excluding the jobs terminated by timeout that have set .rsrtonto (will be restarted)
+	jobsdone: uint  - the number of successfully completed (non-terminated) jobs with zero code
 	tasks: set(Task)  - tasks associated with the scheduled jobs
 	"""